jannecederberg/jannecederberg.github.io/_posts/2015-04-26-how-i-got-started-with-programming.md

 ### "You should learn HTML"

-Around 1997 my uncle [Antti Korhonen][antti] was working at [Nokia][nokia] at the early days of its "world conquering tour"; he encouraged me to start learning HTML.
-I asked him what kind of tools I needed for it and he said something to the tone of 'Just use Notepad'.
+Around 1997 my uncle [Antti Korhonen][antti] who was working at [Nokia][nokia] at the early days of its "world conquering tour" encouraged me to start learning HTML.
+I asked him what kind of tools I needed and he said something to the tone of 'Just use Notepad'.

-I was around 16 at the time and hardly knew much about computers.
-My parents had bought our first PC roughly a year earlier in 1996 and all I knew about computers back then was this "If I type <kbd>dir</kbd> in the command line, it'll do something".
+I was around 16 and hardly knew anything about computers.
+My parents had bought our first PC roughly a year earlier and all I knew back then was this: If I type <kbd>dir</kbd> in the command line, it'll do something.
 I didn't really know what that something was but hey, that's a start :)

+So learn HTML I did; initially developing for [NCSA Mosaic][mosaic] and later for [Netscape 3][netscape] using HTML 3.2.

 ### Programming the TI-85 graphics calculator

 Roughly a year later when taking a numerical math course at [high school][klassikka] I found the programming examples presented in the margins of the course book interesting.
-By this time I had been writing raw HTML using Notepad but hadn't really done much of actual programming.
+I had been writing raw HTML using Notepad but hadn't really done much of actual programming.

 The examples in the math book covered creating small math related programs using [Texas TI-85][ti-85]; code was presented as pseudo-code resembling the Basic language that was used at the time in both TI-85 and the Casio equivalent.